AnnaChirumbolo/A-Kiroo/prep/index.md

 *Note: `include=F` in the `{}` makes sure that neither code chunk nor output are shown in the pdf output.*

 Also the `tidyverse` package has to be loaded or installed (`install.packages()`) to do some data transformation.
 If you have never used the `tidyverse` package before don't worry - it is not part of the learning objectives for this tutorial.
 For now, just copy the code.
-If you want to learn about the Tidyverse, do this [Coding Club tutorial](https://ourcodingclub.github.io/2017/03/20/seecc.html).
+If you want to learn about the Tidyverse, do this <a href="https://ourcodingclub.github.io/2017/03/20/seecc.html" target="____blank">Coding Club tutorial</a>.

 The data set you are going to use is called 'puffins_temp.csv' - it contains information on population trends of Atlantic puffins (*Fratercula arctica*) surveyed in Norway, together with the average of maximum and minimum temperatures (°C) over the years 1979-2008.